bioinform/somaticseq/README.md

      z = (s - expected) / np.sqrt(n1*n2*(n1+n2+1)/12.0)
    ```

-<b>Dockerized Pipelines</b>
-* The docker repo for SomaticSeq is at https://hub.docker.com/r/lethalfang/somaticseq/.
+<b>Pipelines and Workflows</b>
-* We also have automated script generators for the dockerized somatic mutation callers at [utilities/dockered_pipelines](utilities/dockered_pipelines).
+* We have dockerized pipeline that runs all the somatic mutation callers and SomaticSeq at [utilities/dockered_pipelines](utilities/dockered_pipelines).
-The documentation for those scripts are in Section 4 of the [User's Manual](docs/Manual.pdf "Documentation").
-* The pipeline to generate training data out of your own sequencing data based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon) is located at [utilities/dockered_pipelines/bamSimulator](utilities/dockered_pipelines/bamSimulator).
-* The limited alignment pipeline to generate BAM files based on GATK's best practices is at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments).
+* We also have dockerized pipeline for *in silico* mutation spike in at [utilities/dockered_pipelines/bamSimulator](utilities/dockered_pipelines/bamSimulator).
+This pipeline is based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon).
+It can be used to create training set to build SomaticSeq classifiers.
-* Most of the dockerized pipelines are ported to singularity at [utilities/singularities](utilities/singularities), although they may not be as extensively tested or optimized as the dockered ones.
+* Those two pipelines are also ported to singularity at [utilities/singularities](utilities/singularities), although they may not be as extensively tested or optimized as the dockered ones.
+Read the pages at the dockered pipelines for descriptions and how-to's.
+* The limited pipeline to generate BAM files based on GATK's best practices is at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments) (dockers only, no singularity yet).

 <b>For a quick description of SomaticSeq, you may watch this 8-minute video:</b>
   [![SomaticSeq Video](docs/SomaticSeqYoutube.png)](https://www.youtube.com/watch?v=MnJdTQWWN6w "SomaticSeq Video")